penguinolog/binfield/README.rst

         }
         # Nested objects could contain less indexed area, than block size,
         # but mask will be calculated from outer level indexes only.
+        MyBinField.nested_bits == slice(1, 3)  # Nested objects is exposed as indexes only at class property.

     bf = MyBinField(0xFF)